dahlbma/cello/README.md

 # Cello: Vial and microtube database for CBCS

 ## Requirements
-The frontend currently only builds on `Python 3.8`, with required package versions listed in `requirements.txt`.
+The frontend builds on `Python`, with required package versions listed in `requirements.txt`.
 Install the required versions with your favourite package manager.

 ## Frontend
 ### PyInstaller How-To
-Currently only builds on `Python 3.8`, with required package versions listed in `requirements.txt`.
+Currently builds on `Python`, with required package versions listed in `requirements.txt`.
 With `frontend` as current directory, build the main Cello executable with:

     <pyinstaller> main.spec
-    py -3.8 -m PyInstaller main.spec
+    py -m PyInstaller main.spec

 which will build the main executable `ce`(.exe)
 </br>or

     <pyinstaller> launcher.spec
-    py -3.8 -m PyInstaller launcher.spec
+    py -m PyInstaller launcher.spec

 which will build the launcher executable `cello`(.exe).